Replacing a Central Heating Radiator

 Finding a Plumber

-If you would rather not risk removing your central heating radiator yourself, there are a number of ways you can get in contact with an plumber that will do the job for you.
-There are a number of plumbing companies available that will send out one of their qualified plumbers, as well as independent plumbers available in the yellow pages.
+If you would rather not risk removing your central heating radiator yourself, there are a number of ways you can get in contact with a plumber that will do the job for you.

-Always be sure to check the plumber has all the relevant qualifications and experience to carry out the job safely and effectively, as well as allowing yourself the time to ring around several plumbers or companies to get the best quote possible without compromising on quality.
+Always be sure to check the plumber has all the relevant qualifications and experience to carry out the job safely and effectively.

 Replacing a Central Heating Radiator Yourself